 - Learn a few asanas (poses) and roll out a mat and stretch even if its just for 5 minutes during the day.
 Put off chores or phone calls and squeeze yoga in whenever you can, even if it is just Savasana!

 - See if you can get to a class while the children are also doing something fun.
-If your local gym offers yoga, perhaps the children could join a swimming class at the same time.
+If your local gym or wellness centre offers yoga, check if they have a creche or perhaps the children could join a swimming class at the same time.

 - If you and your partner are keen on yoga, take it in turns.
 Commit to giving each other one evening a week each to go to a class or perhaps a Saturday morning.